Steady-State One-Dimensional Flow: Materials in Serial#

 ../../../_images/schematic3.png

-One-dimensional, steady-state flow through a saturated porous medium with constant properties.
+One-dimensional, steady-state flow through a saturated porous medium with constant properties.#

-A steady-flow mesh is applied.
+A fixed mesh with resolution 1 m is applied.

 To generate numerical results the following specifications are considered: